Sexually Transmitted Infections (STIs)

 Most people have at least heard of the terms STDs and STIs.
 But often times people don’t truly understand the difference between an STD and an STI.
 Although the terms Sexually Transmitted Infection (STI) and Sexually Transmitted Disease (STD) are used interchangeably, they are by no means identical.
 An STI is an important and scientifically valid term because dangerous pathogenic organisms can be present in the human body without causing disease.
 STDs result from damage caused by an STI that has progressed.
 Although all STDs are preceded by STIs, not all STIs result in the development of STDs.

-What is Oral Sex?
+What About Oral Sex?

 Oral sex is the contact of one person’s mouth or tongue with the genitals of another person.

-Therefore sexual intercourse includes oral, anal and vaginal sex.
 Oral sex, like other methods of sex, carries with it the risk of serious, untreatable and even life-threatening diseases in both men and women.
 Oral sex has been found to spread syphilis, gonorrhea, HIV (causes AIDS), HPV, genital herpes, chlamydia and possibly hepatitis C.iii iv v

 Facts about STIs